thesamet/http4s-doobie-cats-scalapb-example/README.md

 # Spaces

-Spaces is an API that allows CRUD of workspaces.
+This is a toy project that I used to explore http4s, Doobie and Cats.
+It is a simple CRUD API for domain objects over HTTP.

+## The model

-A workspace consists of a collection of environments and source repositories.
+Our top level model is the workspace which consists of a collection of environments and source repositories.

 An enviroment is a collection of databases.